openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 clear(): boolean

 Deletes all attributes from LocalStorage under the prerequisite that none of the attributes has a subscriber.
-If any of the attributes has a subscriber, **false** is returned.
+If any of the attributes has a subscriber, this API does not take effect and **false** is returned.
 If the deletion is successful, **true** is returned.

+For details about the subscriber, see [delete](#delete9).

 > **NOTE**
 >